Enrollment Center, Chapman Hall, Room 108

 Numerous scholarships are available each year from sponsors outside the college.
 Each scholarship will have its own application form, some of which can be obtained from the Financial Aid Office in Chapman Hall.

-The Veterans Affairs Office assists students in applying for VA benefits, furthers the process of certifying eligibility, and maintains accurate enrollment and student status records.
+The Military Student Center assists students in applying for VA benefits, furthers the process of certifying eligibility, and maintains accurate enrollment and student status records.
 All veteran students receiving educational benefits must be enrolled in an official curriculum leading to a diploma, certificate, or degree.